 The scope of mental illness among school-aged children is significant.
 Consider the following:

-- According to the National Alliance on Mental Illness, 1 in 5 school-aged children has a mental health condition
+- According to the National Alliance on Mental Illness, 1 in 5 school-aged children has a social/emotional learning condition

 - 50 percent of lifetime mental illness cases begin by age 14.